Why keep records?

 For each inspection, record situational and environmental information (temperature, humidity, etc), including date, weather conditions and so on.

 It is increasingly common to record the weight of your hive.
 This varies considerably through the ebb-and-flow of the seasons and can be extremely helpful in understanding the buildup of honey.
+Hive monitors are increasingly popular now, especially due to the ease with which data can be collected by a smartphone and uploaded to the Internet for analysis.

 Track the number of eggs, uncapped larvae and capped brood.
 This can uncover small changes in the pace with which the queen is laying.
 For example, if she is laying at a reasonably constant pace, the ration of uncapped larvae to eggs should be roughly 2:1 (since eggs take three days to hatch into larvae and larvae are uncapped for six days).
 If the ratio of larvae to eggs decreases then, that might suggest she has increased her egg-laying pace.

-It is also good to track the number of queen cells seen during an inspection as well as drone cells.
+It is also good to track the number of queen cells seen during an inspection, as well as drone cells.
 Bees are genetically inclined to produce 25-30% of brood as drones in the wild, although this is higher than most beekeepers would want.
 But if a queen is lost, worker bees may lay eggs.
 Without their ability to fertilize eggs, the results are drones.
 Lots of drones!
 Tracking drone cells can help alert a beekeeper to queenlessness.

 Recording and interpreting these numbers and the corresponding ratios is a vital tool in the beekeeper’s flow of useful, actionable information.

-To some extent, all colonies experience disease or mites at some point in their existence.
+All colonies experience disease or mites at some point in their existence.
 Many times the problem goes away naturally, while at others a treatment regime may help, if the beekeeper is so inclined.
 Keeping an accurate record of diseases, as they are discovered and potentially treated, can help tremendously.

 Medications and treatments